Step 4: Comments

 put()

-Contrast the above program with the same one, from Reeborg’s point of view, but with comments added for humans; you will be able to recognize comments as they appear in a different colour and font style.
+Now here’s the exact same program, at least from Reeborg’s point of view, but with comments added for humans; you will be able to recognize comments as they appear in a different colour and font style.

 move()